Although it’s possible to purchase high-quality weed from a dispensary, there are few things more thrilling than growing cannabis outdoors.

 When growing cannabis outdoors, you have to realize that, while weed is reasonably adaptable to different weather conditions, it is still vulnerable to temperature extremes.

-For example, sustained temperatures of over 86 degrees Fahrenheit can prevent growth, while temperatures below 55 degrees could kill your precious plants.
+For example, sustained temperatures of over 86 degrees Fahrenheit can prevent growth.
+On the other hand, temperatures below 55 degrees could kill your precious plants.

 Step #2: Choose the Best Possible Location

-As you know, outdoor cannabis plants love basking in the sun, so find a plot that offers at least five hours of sunshine a day.
+Outdoor cannabis plants love basking in the sun.
+Therefore, find a plot that offers at least five hours of sunshine a day.
 Once again, residents of certain towns and cities will find it easier than most.
-For example, those who live in San Diego will experience 14 hours of sunlight on the day of the Summer Solstice (June 21).
+For example, those who live in San Diego will experience 14 hours of sunlight during the Summer Solstice (June 21).

 Areas that are subject to high wind will need a wall or hedge to act as a windbreak.
 Then there is the small matter of privacy and security.